RoMcGill/grand-park-tutors/README.md

 ____
 ### * New Feature *
 - Remain anonymous when contributing
-> when testing i shared a link to some friends and colleagues one helpfull sugestion was that there should be an option to remain anonymous when submitting the form
+> When testing I shared a link to friends and colleagues one helpful suggestion was that there should be an option to remain anonymous when submitting the form.
-- a check box with the value of yes-remain-anonymous was added to the form.
+- A check box with the value of yes-remain-anonymous was added to the form.

 html
 ```{r}. <div class="anonymous-button">